ecpolley/Data_Challenge_2017/README.md

 # Data_Challenge_2017
-The 2017 Clincial Statistical Methods Forum Data Challenge repository
+The 2017 Statistical Methods Forum Data Challenge repository

 The directory contains the data set and the instructions for the causal inference data challenge.